swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

   * Added a "desugaring" of `async let` to task groups and more motivation for the structured-concurrency parts of the design.
   * Reflowed the entire proposal to focus on the general description of structured concurrency first, the programming model with syntax next, and then details of the language features and API design last.
   * Reworked the presentation of the Task APIs with more rationale for the design.
+  * Added more discussion of why futures aren't more prominent.
   * "Task nursery" has been replaced with "task group".
   * Added support for asynchronous `@main` and top-level code.
   * Specify that `try` is not required in the initializer of an `async let`, because the thrown error is only observable when reading from one of the variables.